podipo/skella/README.md

 There are three directories which you will use during development:

-- static: all of the files that are deployed unchanged like images or Javascript files
+- static: files like images and JS files that are deployed unchanged
-- template: all of the source files like LESS and mustache templates
+- template: source files like LESS and mustache templates
-- dist: the destination where the static and compiled files end up
+- dist: the directory where the static and compiled files end up

-To run Bower install, compile the mustache templates and LESS files, and copy static all into /dist, run this:
+To run Bower install, compile the mustache templates and LESS files, and copy static files into /dist, run this:

 	grunt